EVerest/libocpp/doc/database_exception_handling.md

 ## Implementation Strategy

-The public functions of the DatabaseHandler classes are designed to throw exceptions when SQL operations fail to execute as expected Error Handling: Consumer code must implement try-catch blocks around calls to DatabaseHandler functions.
-This handling should be tailored to the requirements of the OCPP specification and improve the stability of the application, whether it involves logging errors, retrying operations, etc.
+The public functions of the DatabaseHandler classes are designed to throw exceptions when SQL operations fail to execute as expected Error Handling.
+Consumer code should implement try-catch blocks around calls to DatabaseHandler functions.
+This handling should be tailored to the requirements of the OCPP specification and improve the stability of the application, whether it involves the logging errors, retrying operations or other logic.